We can take our eyesight for granted, and when minor issues arise, we know what to do: book an appointment for a sight test.

 Our expert optometrists have shared their top 10 tips to help you understand the little things you can do daily to look after your eyesight for the long term.

 Eat A Healthy, Balanced Diet

 Eating plenty of fruit and veg is essential for a healthy body.
 A balanced diet packed with vitamins and minerals can help protect your eyes against conditions such as glaucoma or age-related macular degeneration.

-Wearing glasses with a built-in UV filter can help protect against cataracts developing, as even the winter sun’s rays can be harsh on eyes.
+Wearing glasses with a built-in UV filter can help protect against cataracts developing, as even the winter sun’s rays can be harsh on the eyes.

-Regular exercise, good circulation and oxygen intake are essential for eye health, so try and stay active as much as possible, and get outdoors as much as you can.
+Regular exercise, good circulation and oxygen intake are essential for eye health, so try and stay active as much as possible and get outdoors as much as you can.
 Keeping windows open can also help you access plenty of fresh air during the day.